 You may seek Discretionary Entrance for study in New Zealand (on the basis of NCEA Level 2 or equivalent results), if you are:

-- a New Zealand citizen or permanent resident, or
+- a New Zealand citizen or a holder of a New Zealand residence class visa, or

 - an Australian citizen or permanent resident (you must have completed your most recent year of schooling in New Zealand), and